A Fine Romance (1989 TV series)

 A Fine Romance is an American comedy-drama television series that aired from January 18, 1989, to March 2, 1989 on ABC.
 The series was filmed on location at various places in Europe.

 Premise

 A divorced couple work together as hosts of a travel show called Ticket to Ride.
-Among the locations they traveled to included Paris, Dublin, Budapest, and Malta.
+The locations they traveled to included Paris, Dublin, Budapest, and Malta.